Top Causes Behind Dry Skin

 Dermalogica Skin Smoothing Cream 100ml

 Ideal for normal, combination, drier and dehydrated skin types.
 Keeping your complexion hydrated for up to 48 hours, preventing moisture loss.
 The result is visibly smoother, healthier looking skin.

 Dermalogica Intensive Moisture Balance 100ml

 An ultra nourishing daily face cream for dry and dull skin types that will leave your complexion just how you want it to be, soft, supple and youthful.

 Dermalogica Sound Sleep Cocoon 50ml

-A night time treatment to boost skin radiance and replenish hydration, reducing signs of fatigue to give you a healthier looking skin by morning.
+A night time moisturising treatment to boost skins radiance and replenish hydration, reducing signs of fatigue to give you a healthier looking skin by morning.

 Dermalogica Intensive Moisture Cleanser 295ml